Want to make history?

 How does it work?

-ProductCamp is completely user driven — there are no keynotes.
+ProductCamp is completely user driven.
 It is your opportunity to share your ideas in a collaborative environment, hone your facilitation skills, and participate with and learn from like-minded product people.

 Suggested Session Formats

-Attendees are looking for insight, truth, and actionable tools they can take back to work on Monday.
+Your peers are looking for insight, truth, and actionable tools they can take back to work on Monday.
 If a few slides are the best way to communicate your material, that’s OK.
-But also think about how to involve your peers in learning… Play a game that teaches a new skill.
+But also think about how to involve participants in learning… Play a game that teaches a new skill.
 Do role play to simulate the challenge we face.
 Run an interactive exercise that gives a chance to practice something new.
 Use your imagination.

 - Roundtable Discussion – A guided discussion wherein the presenter poses discussion questions, and the audience breaks out into small groups to discuss.
 Presenter solicits teams to share findings, comments, or team responses with the room, either periodically during the session or at the end of the session.